 We have listed some common issues and solutions here.
 For further help, please contact us.

-To check whether the keyboard is working, open an app such as Gmail or Safari.
+To check whether the keyboard is working, open an app such as Notes, Pages, Gmail or Safari.
 If you can enter characters, the keyboard is connected.

-If you have problems with a wireless keyboard, check the Android device or Chromebook has Bluetooth enabled and that it is paired with the keyboard (in the device's Settings).
+If you have problems with a wireless keyboard, check the iPad, Android or Chromebook device has Bluetooth enabled and that it is paired with the keyboard (in the Settings app).
 Don't forget to turn the keyboard on if it has a switch to do this.
-If your device cannot find the keyboard, see if it needs recharged or new batteries.
+If the iPad cannot find the keyboard, see if it needs recharged or new batteries.

-If a USB keyboard isn't working, check it with a PC or Mac, to be sure there isn't a fault with the keys or cable.
+If a USB keyboard isn't working, check it with a Mac or PC, to be sure there isn't a fault with the keys or cable.
+If the iPad displays Cannot Use Device when you connect it, and the message states The connected device requires too much power, try a different keyboard, or use a hub (as described above).
 If the keyboard draws a lot of power, you may need to use a hub (as described above).

 Note that before you can emulate switches, you must tell Special Words whether to use one, two or three, as explained in Chapter 7.